akashicrecords4jee/akashicrecords4jee.github.io/_preface/index.md

 Some people are naturally more inclined towards this approach and can solve equations pretty fast.
 But as it so happens some may also struggle with numbers, and the symbolic notation in general.
 Therefore we also propose an alternative method.

 ### The Visual-Spatial/Diagrammatic Approach
+In this type of method one focuses of the **graphs** and **diagrams**.
+It requires a strong understanding of how graphs work, what the slopes are, the intercepts, etc. One might see numerous demerits in such a way of thinking, but as it turns out- It leads to some of the most beautiful solutions as you will see later on in this book/blog.
+Unironically, the advantage of this method cannot be put into words, but can only be shown through problem-solutions.